humhub/humhub/protected/humhub/docs/guide/developer/modules-migrate.md

 Moved all form and field related widgets from `humhub\widgets` to `humhub\modules\ui\form\widgets` namespace.
 There is a compatibility layer for the 1.3 release.

+### Social Activities (Notification & Activities)

+- Added new 'requireOriginator' flag with default to true
+- Added new 'requireSoruce' flag with default to true

 ### Deprecations

  - `humhub\components\Theme.php` -> `humhub\modules\ui\view\components\Theme`